aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

  Ecological conditions limiting the time to find a compatible mate or increasing the difficulty in doing so likely promote the evolution of traits used for species and mate recognition.
-Here, we tested the species recognition hypothesis for plumage sexual dimorphism in the true thrushes (_Turdus_), a large and diverse genus of passerine birds.
-We used receptor-noise limited models of avian vision to quantify avian-perceived chromatic and achromatic visual contrast between male and female plumage patches and tested the influence of breeding timing, spacing, and _Turdus_ species sympatry on plumage sexual dimorphism.
-Time and opportunities for mate sampling are more limited in migratory rather than non-migratory species, and we found that true thrush species with migratory behaviour have greater plumage sexual dimorphism than non-migratory species.
-Additionally, we found that plumage sexual dimorphism is positively correlated with the number of _Turdus_ thrush species breeding in sympatry.
-Our results suggest that species recognition plays a prominent role in the evolution of plumage sexual dimorphism.
+Here, we tested this species recognition hypothesis for promoting plumage sexual dichromatism in the true thrushes (_Turdus_), a large and diverse genus of passerine birds.
+We used receptor-noise limited models of avian vision to quantify avian-perceived chromatic and achromatic visual contrasts between male and female plumage patches and tested the influence of breeding timing, spacing, and sympatry with other _Turdus_ on plumage dimorphism.
+As predicted, we found that 1) true thrush species with migratory behaviour have greater plumage sexual dimorphism than non-migratory species, 2) species with longer breeding seasons have less sexual dichromatism, and 3) the number of _Turdus_ thrush species breeding in sympatry is associated with more plumage dimorphism.
+These results suggest that conspecific recognition systems, including species and mate recognition, play a prominent role in the evolution of thrush plumage sexual dimorphism.

 ## Keywords

-*dichromatism*, *plumage*, *species recognition*
+*dichromatism*, *plumage*, *species recognition*, *chromatic*, *achromatic*

 # Introduction

    Species recognition is necessary in sexually reproducing lineages for individuals to find compatible mates and produce viable offspring [@andersson1994; @groning2008].
-Conspicuous traits signaling species and sex identity increase the ease of species recognition by reducing the time and effort expended when searching for compatible mates and lessen the likelihood of mating with heterospecifics [@pfennig2012].
+Conspicuous traits signaling species and sex identity increase the ease and speed of species recognition by reducing the effort, error, and time involved when searching for compatible mates and lessen the likelihood of mating with heterospecifics [@pfennig2012].
 Alternatively, traits used in species and mate recognition may also serve as signals of status to conspecifics and reduce costly conflicts over resources and mates [@west-eberhard1983].
-Accordingly, distinct traits facilitating species and mate recognition should arise when closely-related species are highly sympatric, when the time to find a mate is limited, when potential mates are not encountered often, and when competition for mates and resources is high [@andersson1994].
+Accordingly, distinct traits facilitating species-specific recognition should be more likely to arise and be maintained when closely-related species are more sympatric, when the time to find a breeding mate is limited, when potential mates are not encountered often, and when competition for mates and resources is higher [@andersson1994].

    In birds, plumage colour is a highly conspicuous trait signaling species and (often) sex identity [@martin2015a; @bitton2016] .
-   Plumage sexual dichromatism, a distinct set of differences in the appearance of male and female feather colours, is common in birds and usually attributed to different selection pressures on males and females [@martin1996; @burns1998; @badyaev2003; @dale2015; @dunn2015].
-Fundamentally, plumage sexual dichromatism results in a visible trait useful for recognizing an individual's species, sex, and age (e.g., in species with delayed plumage maturation, see [@hawkins2012]), reducing the time and effort necessary to identify a suitable mate [@hamilton1961; @saetre1992].
-Evidence in favor of the species recognition hypothesis for sexual dichromatism includes a positive association between migratory behaviour, shorter breeding seasons, and plumage sexual dichromatism [@badyaev2003].
+   Plumage sexual dichromatism, or the distinct set of differences in the appearance of male and female feather colours, is common in birds and usually attributed to different natural and sexual selection pressures on males and females [@martin1996; @burns1998; @badyaev2003; @dale2015; @dunn2015].
+Fundamentally, plumage sexual dichromatism results in a visibly perceivable trait useful for recognizing an individual's species, sex, and (sometimes) age (e.g., in species with sex-specific delayed plumage maturation, see [@hawkins2012]).
+Therefore, plumage sexual dichromatism reduces the time and effort necessary to identify a suitable mate [@hamilton1961; @saetre1992].
+Evidence in favor of this recognition hypothesis for sexual dichromatism includes a positive association between greater plumage sexual dichromatism with migratory behaviour and shorter breeding seasons [@badyaev2003].
 Specifically, bird species that migrate to and from their breeding territories and have large geographic ranges tend to have greater plumage sexual dichromatism than species that do not migrate and have limited breeding ranges [@friedman2009; @dale2015; @simpson2015a; @matysiokova2017].
 Additionally, bird species that reside on mainland continents and have larger breeding ranges often have greater plumage colour elaboration and sexual dichromatism than species living on islands with limited breeding ranges [@badyaev1998; @figuerola2000; @tobias2009; @roulin2010; @doutrelant2016; @kearns2020].

    Moreover, plumage sexual dichromatism likely plays a role in hybridization avoidance via reproductive character displacement to facilitate species and mate recognition.
-For example, in European _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration, leading to character displacement between species and populations and reduced rates of hybridization [@alatalo1994; @saetre1997; @laaksonen2015].
+For example, in European _Ficedula_ flycatchers, female choice selects for divergent male plumage colouration across populations and species, leading to character displacement and reduced rates of interspecific hybridization [@alatalo1994; @saetre1997; @laaksonen2015].
 More broadly and across taxa, greater plumage dichromatism is positively correlated with transitions from allopatry to parapatry and increases in geographic range overlaps among